 - A Camera!

 Indonesia, being a tropical country, there aren’t many essentials to carry around.
 Keep your clothing light based on the length of your stay.
-Keep lesser clothes in case you’re planning on shopping in Batam.
+Keep fewer clothes in case you’re planning on shopping in Batam.

 A good pair of shoes and sunglasses will do.
 But wear a head cap when you go out, the heat is unbearable sometimes.
 To those with skin issues, bring sunscreen lotion.